Naples Zoo: Explore the Animal Kingdom in Paradise

 Join one of Naples Zoo’s Education Programs or Camps

 Education is at the heart of zoo’s mission.
-Sign up for Safari Squad, an educational adventure for children ages three to five and a parent, featuring an animal encounter, storybook reading, arts-and-crafts projects and other themed activities.
+Sign up for Safari Squad, an educational adventure for children ages one to four and a parent, featuring an animal encounter, storybook reading, arts-and-crafts projects and other themed activities.
 Older kids (ages five to 12) will love Camp WILD, a daily or weekly camp with games, behind-the-scenes zoo tours and immersive animal encounters.
-Or treat yourself to a Zoo Yoga class, where guests of all ages are invited to breathe, stretch and relax in nature during an instructor-led yoga flow.

-Grab a Snack or Meal at Wynn’s Locations Throughout the Zoo
+Grab a Snack or Meal at Locations Throughout the Zoo

 All that exploring is bound to make you hungry!
-There are three Wynn’s Markets located throughout the zoo that serve signature sandwiches, salads, hot dogs, snacks and desserts, as well as shade-grown, organic and fair-trade coffee.
+You’ll find two great locations within the Zoo, Café Roar and the Lakeside Café.
+The menus range from delicious salads, classic sandwiches, pizza, snacks, and more!
+Don’t miss a special treat at Dippin Dots.
 Guests are also welcome to bring a cooler or picnic lunch, but keep in mind that alcoholic beverages and plastic lids and straws may not be brought into the Zoo.